- Definitionally, human sciences attempt to determine and explain the causes and effects of human behavior.

 What cannot be tallied are all the distortions of ordinary life that resulted from the falsities of the human sciences.
 Consider the work of Sigmund Freud, who published his landmark The Interpretation of Dreams in 1900 in the heat of the great crisis of modernism’s axioms of commitment (see “The Axioms of Moral Systems”).
 The medical doctor who had begun his career flirting with hypnosis and cocaine as cures for female hysteria trolled the shallows of pseudo-science from the beginnings, and his reliance on myths as models of human behaviors introduced powerful Romantic influences to his theories of the unconscious.
 His later works, in particular, effaced the line between science and philosophy, though it is hard to trace any period in which Freud drew it clearly.
 Again, his work was subjected to divisive reinterpretation by later generations of psychologists, partially resulting from his own sense of persecution, producing what seems a perennial problem for the human sciences: a profusion of competing and mutually contradictory paradigms, as indicated by the Psychology Today absurdity mentioned at the beginning of this essay.
 Freud’s theories have thoroughly saturated popular culture.
 Knowing references to unconscious motivations, sublimations, transferences, and repressions permeate talk shows and earnest coffee house confessionals.
 We are all amateur psychoanalysts today.
 The only problem: none of Freud’s theories have been empirically verified.
 No neurological scientist has located the region of the brain where the unconscious resides.
 It is every bit as metaphorical a creation as dogmatic theology, as creative as fiction, as suggestive and as allusive as folklore.
 In derivation, prediction, and confirmation, it is nothing like true science.
 Psychologists have overwhelmingly abandoned Freudian psychoanalysis for theories that not only contradict Freud but also each other.
 All theories about the id, ego, and superego, about the collective unconscious or transactional analysis or logotherapy: all are arrows shot at the missing moral bullseye of human wellbeing.
 None is true science.

 But the false sense of power they confer, the illusory control over the levers of the byzantine machinery that is contemporary life, has been their greatest selling point as well as their greatest danger.
 In the first half of the twentieth century especially, all the high-sounding theories and arcane terminology were swallowed whole by a credulous public desperate to replace the lost moral authority of church and other trusted institutions, to yoke the efficiency of science to the good of mankind, or at least to rein in the blind beast of change.
 Behavioral scientists were the new priesthood, an all-conquering army of lab-coated experts backed by the latest creations of marketing genius (see “Expertise“).
 These efficiency experts were also the vanguard of what Hannah Arendt termed “the banality of evil,” soulless bureaucrats who ran the death camps with the same mechanical economy as they ran the new corporate hierarchies.
 They were the proxies of progress, the harbingers of the new age, whether they served Madison Avenue, the Pentagon, or the Comintern, and to a shell-shocked public stunned by the pace of change and the horrors change had inspired, they seemed the very embodiment of the future.
 It is not a minor issue to point out that their “scientific approach” offered a method rather than a moral.
 They were the distillation of “the science of man” precipitated out of behavioral science and easily mixed with whatever purpose they were put to, pure efficiency without direction.
 That had to be imposed from outside.
 Of course, as the 1960’s demonstrated, once science’s functionaries were moved to unscientific purposes, their expertise morphed into advocacy, their methodology into madness, and the unexamined morality of their premises dissolved the crystalline purity of their operations.
-They were the embodiment of Shelley’s Dr. Frankenstein, not the medical doctors she had feared but the doctoral graduates she could never have anticipated, doomed by the hybrid nature of their ambitions to fail, to mar the human perfectibility they had hoped to complete.
+They were the embodiment of Shelley’s Dr. Frankenstein, not the medical doctors she had feared but the doctoral graduates she could never have anticipated, doomed by the hybrid nature of their ambitions to fail, to stymie the human perfectibility they sought to create.

 There is a repetitive storyline here.
 Philosophy inspires Romantic yearnings that then are systematized into human science, all occurring as natural science rises in public esteem.
 These “new sciences” then are transmuted into competitive successor theories that revivify versions of the original theory and produce the very opposite of the social perfection they envisioned.
 So what is the lesson?
 We may draw several.